HPC-AI-Team/pexsi/website/source/tutorial.rst

 this routine for dynamic adjustment of the chemical potential and some stopping criterion.

-An example routine is given in driver_ksdft.c, which solves a fake DFT problem by taking a Hamiltonian matrix from `examples/lap2dr.matrix`.
+An example routine is given in `examples/driver_ksdft.c`, which solves a fake DFT problem by taking a Hamiltonian matrix from `examples/lap2dr.matrix`.

 Here is the structure of the code using the simple driver routine. ::